 The Festival plays a vital role in Australia’s literary landscape.
 It provides a highly visible platform for the work of local authors, encourages broad public engagement in books, and increases audiences for both Australian and international literature.

-Our current Artistic Director is Michaela McGuire, who was appointed in December 2016.
+Our current Artistic Director is Michael Williams, who was appointed in September 2020.

 The 2020 Sydney Writers’ Festival was cancelled to help prevent the spread of COVID-19.
 Over the coming months, many of the writers on the program will contribute their stories, perspectives and ideas on our podcast channel.